 Wow, that would totally have been worth waiting the whole game for.
 Right?
 Right.

 Two funny things about this scene.
 First.
 Despite all the traditional stock-footage coitus, Maria barely notices her husband's absence, putting The Flash's claim of being the Fastest Man Alive into serious jeopardy.
 Second, this happening right at the end of the game really puts a new spin on the ending, barely a few minutes later, which is an interactive thing about Victor walking through a village to deliver Maria a bouquet of flowers.
 Feeling guilty about something, Mr. Chopski?
 Hmm?
+Hmm?

-does at least have some laughs on its side, intentional and otherwise.
+As cack-handed shooters go, NITRO FAMILY! does at least have some laughs on its side, intentional and otherwise.
 It wants to be funny with its fat giants gurning as they throw rocks.
 Really though, the funniest parts are round the side, where things just went wrong, like finding the bathrooms in the casino, where the urinals are on the women's side, and neither actually have toilets, or the deeply inappropriate music choices.
 As the voice in the opening level screeches "WHAT HAVE I BECOME, WHAT HAVE I BECOOOOOOME!", it's hard not to hear a cry for help from some poor designer trapped creating budget shovelware.
 It only gets worse in the ending (opens in new tab), as credits scroll over the odd lyric "Take something new and make it mine, I'm wasting money all the time, couldn't stop if I wanted to..."

 Besides, everyone knows that's Team Bondi's corporate anthem now.

-, though that's not much for it to brag about.
+There are definitely worse shooters than NITRO FAMILY!, though that's not much for it to brag about.
 If you're interested in trying it out, check your local bargain bin.
-Then slap yourself around the face with something heavy, sit back down, and wait for Serious Sam 3 to come out.
+Then slap yourself around the face with something heavy, sit back down, and wait for the next Serious Sam to come out.
 Obviously.